leizerbeam/soteria/README.md

 Error from server ([prod-must-have-dp-labels] you must provide labels: {"dataprotection", "immutable"}): error when creating "nginx-deployment-invalid.yaml": admission webhook "validation.gatekeeper.sh" denied the request: [prod-must-have-dp-labels] you must provide labels: {"dataprotection", "immutable"}
 ```

-3. We can a more restrictive example and require specific dataprotection label and immutability label to match for example our gold backup policy.
-With Gatekeeper, the enforcement policy is more customizable due to the fact one needs to code in REGO.
-While it makes it longer to get started for a beginner, more complex data protection policies can be enabled vs Kyverno.
+3. We can a more advanced example and require specific dataprotection label and immutability label to match the name of our K10 backdata protection policy and specifically looks for a policy with immutability enabled.

 ```console
 kubectl apply -f requireDPPolicyConstraintTemplate.yaml